VisDunneRight/gd_benchmark_sets/notion_data/Benchmark sets 0cc6b5e454304aec98f3b59b1a720476/Literature ad87f14e7097454fb2f784e2c8a2797a/Literature - Algorithm 12e01bfc60a84007aa7d2d34293e123d/Multi-Level Area Balancing of Clustered Graphs 1a25e529913b49e2acf235d5f3ec89bb.md

 link: http://yun-vis.net/projects/bionet/tvcg2020.pdf
 Notes: this is a difficult dataset to find, so the amount of graphs makes sense in this case paper type: algorithm, comparison
-Graph feature: Categorical Nodes, Clusters (pre-existing), Labeled Nodes Dataset tag clean: Biological Pathways
+Graph feature: categorical nodes, clusters (pre-existing), labeled nodes Dataset tag clean: Biological Pathways
 Dataset used: all datasets linked and are present in their github dataset size: 4